Noraksing/Noraksing/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...something
+- 🔭 I’m currently working on making a text editor from scratch.
-- 🌱 I’m currently learning ...Software Engineering
+- 🌱 I’m currently learning C/C++
-- 👯 I’m looking to collaborate on ...fun projects and games
+- 👯 I’m looking to collaborate on something fun! (maybe a Minecraft mod?)
-- 🤔 I’m looking for help with ...getting a job 😭
+- 🤔 I’m looking for help with landing a placement role ;-l
-- 💬 Ask me about ...Cambodia
+- 💬 Ask me about Linguistics (it's my special interest)
-- 📫 How to reach me: ...Discord (and mention you're from Github)
+- 📫 How to reach me: Email or LinkedIn (in my bio)
 - 😄 Pronouns: ...h₁e/im/h₁éso/h₁esmōd/h₁esmōi/h₁esmi/h₁ei
-- ⚡ Fun fact: ...I like linguistics
+- ⚡ Fun fact: I'm from Cambodia 🇰🇭